 We need fat to survive, and good fats (monounsaturated fats like in nuts, olive oil and avocados, for example) are heart-healthy.
 But pay attention to possible over-consumption of this macronutrient if you suffer from heartburn.
 “Eating meals rich in fat, especially before laying down, can increase the risk of heartburn.
 Fat slows down digestion, which leads to food remaining in the stomach for a longer period of time, where it can increase pressure on the esophageal sphincter and make heartburn more likely,” explains Palinski-Wade.

-11. Elevate your head when you sleep
+11. Elevate your head when you sleep of you have GERD

 Use gravity to ease heartburn.
 We’re not talking falling asleep in a recliner, but a propped-up upper body does help ease heartburn by keeping food from sliding up and pushing against your lower esophageal sphincter, explain The Nutrition Twins.
 Use several pillows, or look for a foam wedge that can be placed under your mattress.